 Can I Restate the Initial Articles Instead of Filing a Florida LLC Amendment?

-Yes.
-It is possible to restate the initial articles of the organization if all members agree to do so.
+Yes, you can restate the initial articles instead of filing a Florida LLC Amendment if all members agree to do so.
 However, it's important to remain mindful of state statutes and ensure that the original document is amended before filing.
 It applies whether it's manager-managed or member-managed LLC.

 How Long Does It Take to Process the Florida Articles of Amendment?

 How Much Does It Cost to File Florida Articles of Amendment?

 The current filing fee for a Florida Articles of Amendment is $25.
 Additionally, the state doesn't offer to expedite this process.